The Well – an allegory

-People were no longer getting as sick but they were feeling more and more parched.
-The Alchemists theorised that the water supply was slowly increasing.
+People were no longer getting as sick, but they were feeling more and more parched.
+The alchemists theorised that the water supply was slowly increasing.
 The potion was working.
-The toll collectors were happy because they had now begun to notice more and more people were paying to use the well.
+The toll collectors were happy because they had now noticed more and more people were paying to use the Well.

 He immediately went to his friend the newspaper man.
 The next day he wrote about this and told the village of this scandal.